Money and Debt

 Not all lenders have dedicated lending options for service members.
 To know which lenders do work with the VA ask them directly.

-Do I have to live in the home I buy with a VA Home Loan?
+Do I have to live in the home I purchase with a VA Home Loans?

 VA Home Loans are designed to be used as a service member or veteran’s primary home.
 However, there are options for when a service member cannot live in the home because of deployment, having received Permanent Change of Station orders, or because the house needs repairs.